- RISE Blog

 In many countries, the World Bank's country director also has an essential role to play, working with the Ministry of Finance in helping to incorporate the MSI into the country's development strategy and to design the most effective financing mechanism.
 Some initiatives also benefit from the involvement of foundations, which provide the seed money needed to plan and implement a project while longer-term financing is being negotiated.

 Other participants in MSI planning may include TWAS and US government agencies.
-The SIG board and staff coordinate the efforts of the many players and provide ongoing scientific oversight.

 For more information on the implementation of the MSI in Chile, please click here.